luisrodge/code.rodgetech.com/content/blog/variables/index.md

 ### Variables summary

-Quite simply, variables are a mechanism for holding data. **You can think of it as a compartment in which you can store just about any type of data**.
+Variables are a way for us to store data. **You can think of it as a compartment in which you can store just about any type of data**.
 Once a variable is holding data you can do just about anything with that data by referencing the variable by its name.

 And now to shed some light on the obvious question - **what type of data can we put in a variable?
 Here's a list of the most common types of data we can store in variables:**